ironhack-labs/lab-express-drones/README.md

 Steps you should follow in this iteration:

-1. Create the `Drone.model.js` file in the `models` folder.
+1. Go to the `Drone.model.js` file in the `models` folder.
 Use Mongoose schema and make sure that the Drone model has all the properties listed above. _Hint_: Don't forget to export the Drone model.
-2. In the `bin/seeds.js` file:
+2. In the `seeds/drones.seeds.js` file:
    - Create an array of 3 objects, each with `name`, `propellers` and `maxSpeed` as our initial drones.
+   - Establish a connection to the database.
+You can use the same code in `db/index.js`.
-   - Call the `Drone` model's `.create()` method with the array as an argument.
+   - Once the database conection is established, call the `Drone` model's `.create()` method with the array as an argument.
    - If the `.create()` method successfully creates drones collection, output (using _console.log()_) how many drones have been created.
 In case, the seeding of the database fails, catch the error and output it.
 3. Run the seed file with `node` to seed your database.
 4. Check if the _drones_ collection is successfully created through the Compass and check the output in the terminal.